-Selecting a reputable mover is the one of the most important things you do when you’re planning a move.
-There are a lot of unethical, unqualified, rouge movers that are very good at taking advantage of consumers.
+Selecting a reputable mover is one of the most important things you do when you’re planning a move.
+There are a lot of unethical, unqualified, rogue movers that are very good at taking advantage of consumers.
 Check out https://www.protectyourmove.gov/ for helpful tips.

 Contact Moving Companies: Get referrals from Family, Friends Colleges and Realtors Make sure they have PRO MOVER status with American Movers & Storage Association Make sure the company represents a major Van Line that you have heard of before.
 Check local Better Business Bureau ratings Make sure they have a physical address Drive by their facility, take a tour, and meet the staff Make sure they have a DOT Number and Interstate Authority Check out https://www.protectyourmove.gov/

 Get Estimates: Get an In-Home estimate, don’t take quotes over the phone or Internet Ask for a written estimate Ask for a guaranteed price Watch out for free Internet moving quotes, most of the time they will sell your information to out of state movers.
 Be sure you understand all the services included in your estimate

 Set Moving Dates: Make sure you book your moving dates in advance.
 If you are moving in the summer be sure to book your date at least 3 to 4 weeks in advance.
 Make sure you confirm your loading date.
 Ask what the transit time is for your delivery.
 Be sure you understand the transit time.